Kafkaesque

 published was one of his earlier works Amerika published in 1927 (

-Eng. trans 1938), book about an immigrant boys struggle.
+Eng. trans 1938), a book about an immigrant boys struggle.
 All of

 the works he wrote include his visions of oppression with torment